 Kyū-Nijōjō, or the 'Former Nijō Castle', also called Nijōkojō, 'Nijō Old Castle', was built by Oda Nobunaga for Ashikaga Yoshiaki, the last of the Muromachi shoguns, in 1569.
 The castle, 390m2 in area, was triple-bounded by moats and featured a three-tier tenshu (main keep).
 The residential castle also featured a spring-fed garden with artifical hillocks.
 At the time the castle was also referred to as the Nijō Palace (二条御所).
 Kyū-Nijōjō was abandoned in 1576 following the fall of the Ashikaga Shogunate in 1573.
+Nijōkojō was besieged by Oda Nobunaga during an abortive rebellion by Ashikaga Yoshiaki that year, but the Emperor brokered a peace treaty which saw the former shōgun exiled.
 Building materials were recycled from the castle for use at Azuchijō.
 A residence for Tokugawa Ieyasu was built on the site in 1602.

 More recent archaelogical findings at the site of moat traces 6m wide and 3m deep indicate that the castle's inner moat had irregular and projecting moat corners, indicating the accomodation of yagura (turrets).
 Before the castle the site was that of the residence of Ashikaga Yoshiteru, the 13th Ashikaga Shōgun, and there is also a marker indicating this.